marqo-ai/marqo/src/marqo/README.md

 Thank you for contributing to Marqo!
 Contributions from the open source community help make Marqo be the tensor engine you want.

+See [here](https://github.com/marqo-ai/marqo/blob/mainline/CONTRIBUTING.md#unit-tests) for how to run unit tests.

 ### A. Run the Marqo application locally (outside of docker):

 1. Have a running Marqo-OS instance available to use.
 You can spin up a local instance with the following command